marcphilipp/marcphilipp.github.com/jekyll/_posts/2025-06-07-stf-milestone-4-parameterized-test-classes.markdown

 }
 ```

-Since `@ValueSource` only supports class literals, not concrete instances, the constructor relies on JUnit's `ReflectionSupport` class to instantiate the `List`.
+Since `@ValueSource` only supports class literals, not concrete instances, the constructor relies on JUnit's `ReflectionSupport` class to instantiate the `List` via the implementations' default constructors.
+Whether it's ok to use reflection here is, of course, debatable.
+Personally, I think it's acceptable in this case since test code is executed with every build and would fail right away.

 If you find yourself using such a _conversion_ in multiple places, it might make sense to extract it into a custom `ArgumentConverter` and annotate the parameter with `@ConvertWith` instead.

 ```java